-Oracle 10g, which has both OLTP, data warehouse and OLAP features, has been chosen as the database.
+As CBIS is intended to become a data warehouse application in future, Oracle 10g, which has both OLTP and data warehouse and OLAP features, has been chosen as the database.
 Oracle 10g IDS and Application Server (Oracle 10g AS) provide the development and web-enablement support respectively.
-SQLLoader provides the transformation and loading solution.